camunda/camunda-docs-manual/content/reference/dmn/decision-table/input.md

 ```

 The variable can be used in an expression of an [input entry].
 For example, the
-JUEL expression `currentSeason != "Fall"` checks if the season input is not
+FEEL expression `currentSeason != "Fall"` checks if the season input is not
 `"Fall"`.

 [supported EL]: {{< ref "/user-guide/dmn-engine/expressions-and-scripts.md#supported-expression-languages" >}}